About2024-06-06T08:23:33+01:00

 FAQs about participation

-Why does my name not appear on the Collector’s Map?2024-02-15T11:23:01+01:00
+Why does my name not appear on the Collector’s Map?2024-05-28T12:59:07+01:00

-You need to tick the „Ja“ („yes“) box on the form, asking you „Soll Ihr Name auf der Karte der Sammler erscheinen?“ (Do you want to have your name published at the collection site on the Collector’s Map?).
+You need to tick the „Ja“ („yes“) box on the form, asking you „Soll Ihr Name oder eine Alternative auf der Karte der Sammler erscheinen?“ (Do you want to have your name published at the collection site on the Collector’s Map?).
 Your affirmation gives us permission to connect your name with the spot on the map.

 How does a biting mosquito look like?2018-04-04T16:37:56+01:00